 Procurement is not required

-If your request is approved and procurement is not required it will subject to a non influencble spend process which moves the request directly into Delegated Financial Authority (DFA) sign off.
+If your request is approved and procurement is not required it will subject to a non influencible spend process which moves the request directly into Delegated Financial Authority (DFA) sign off.

 Part 3 overview

 If procurement is required, a Procurement Lead will be assigned to your request.
 They will arrange a time to go through part 3 with you and when complete you will be required to sign off the information in the form.
 The HoP will also be required to approve part 3 and is able to adjust the values on part 3 before committing your request to DFA.